 Can you see the patterns of going against the natural flow of Life?
 And creating struggle in the process?

 Ayurvedic wisdom and cosmology teaches there is an optimal time to do everything.
-This is based on the natural ebb and flow of different kinds of energies throughout the circadian, lunar and solar cycles, and also according to your unique constitution.
-In today's hyper-connected modern world that kind of wisdom has all but been lost, unless you are tuned in.
+This is based on the natural ebb and flow of the vata, pita and kapha energies (air, fire and earth) throughout the circadian, lunar and solar cycles.
+In today's modern world that kind of wisdom has all but been lost, unless you are tuned in.
 Because guess what?
 That wisdom is in you.
-Yet we spend most of our time looking outside of ourselves for answers on everything, waiting for “the experts” to tell us how to live our lives!
+Yet we spend a lot of time looking outside of ourselves for answers, hoping the "experts” can tell us how to live our lives.
 In this sea (ocean!) of often conflicting information, how do you know what is good for you?
 Tuning in is the only way.
-We've overdone our tuning out!
-And it's created great confusion and a sense of disconnect.
+We've overdone our tuning out.
+It's created confusion and a sense of disconnect.
 Ayurveda reminds us to tune in and trust that what we feel is real.
 And to let that inform the choices we make daily.

-I come from a lineage of farmers.
+I come from a family of farmers.
 My parents are the salt-of-the-earth.
 I often joke they're the most normal people I know!
 By that I mean stable, vital, loving.
-Unknowingly they've been following an Ayurvedic lifestyle all their life, because that wisdom is at work in anybody whose livelihood is dependent on the earth.
+Unknowingly they've been following an ayurvedic lifestyle all their life, because that wisdom is at work in anybody whose livelihood is dependent on the earth.

 So how do we do if we live in the city, and maybe even love it ?!
 We make small adjustments whenever we can.
 That's it.
 There is nothing else to attempt.

 Perhaps you experiment with going to bed and waking up a half hour earlier, once or twice a week.
-Later you might try a light, early dinner.
+Later you might try a light dinner, at least two hours prior to your bedtime.
 Expect to feel more energized and clear-minded upon awakening.
-Next, when winter comes around you could choose to do away with drinking ice water (and experience improved digestion.)
+Next, when winter comes around you could choose to do away with ice water and instead sip on hot water, a simple way to cleanse and improve digestion.
 Those are the small adjustments that pay off overtime.

-Harmonizing our lifestyle with the rhythms of the Earth naturally generates a sturdier physical constitution and stable emotional state.
-This approach to living is essential to heal a dys-regulated nervous system, and therefore any type of anxiety.
-That's why ayurvedic wisdom greatly informs my coaching practice.
+Harmonizing our lifestyle with the rhythms of the earth naturally generates a sturdier constitution and stable emotional state.
+This approach to living is essential to heal a dys-regulated nervous system, and therefore stress and anxiety.